janssen70/P/README.md

 act as "identity provider" (abbreviated as IDP).
 Many websites use this to simply account management.
 This is convenient both for the website itself: less account support, as well as for the user: less credentials to manage.
-You will recognise this as the 'Login with Google', or others, -option on websites and in apps.
+You will recognise this as the 'Login with Google' (or other providers) option on websites and in apps.

 The technology for this is called OAuth 2.0.
 However, OAuth 2.0 is fundamentally an